 - The openings present in the shikhara, and the surface of the carved red sandstone and white marble are inspired by Brutalism.

-- There are prayer halls, dining areas, and accommodation all designed as per Vaastushastra.
+- There are prayer halls, dining areas, and accommodations all designed as per Vaastushastra.

 Achyut Kanvinde will always be remembered as one of the brilliant minds behind modern India.
 He has taught while solving a peculiar design problem with modern functional design, it must also at the same time, create a unique style to ourselves that reflects the culture of present-day India.